shawnjohnjr/asuth-gecko-notes/dom/cache/OVERVIEW.md

     * Q: The involvement of ReadStream here seems odd unless something smarter happens in the same-process case; does that happen?
 Where?
 If not, it's probably planned to happen.
 What's the bug?
+  * (prior to calling OnOpComplete, StreamList::Activate gets invoked which causes it to AddRefCacheId and AddStreamList and AddRefBodyId on the Manager which helps keep it alive.)
   * OnOpComplete does Send__delete() invoking SendAsOpResult() on the auto result (per the protocol where the cache op deletes with the result).
 It mainly just invokes TakeValue on everything in the cleanup list.